Scroll down to view USAWE Recorded Horses

 Horse Recording applications will not be processed without payment.

-Horse recordings can be transfered upon the sale of the horse.
+Horse recordings can be transferred upon the sale of the horse (no charge).

 USAWE Logo design by Alexandra Crippen of Crippen Designs.